wieluk/psychopy_linux_installer/README.md

 - wxPython is downloaded from the [official site](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/); if this fails, the script tries GitHub releases or builds from source.
 - After successful wxPython installation, the downloaded .whl file is cached in `/usr/local/psychopy_python/wx_wheels`.
 - If the downloads fail, building Python and wxPython may take a some time.
-- The script provides minimal output by default.
-Use the `--verbose` option for detailed logging.
+- The script provides minimal output to terminal.
+Use the `--verbose` option for detailed logging (logfile output is always verbose).
 - Logs are written to a timestamped file in `/tmp/psychopy_linux_installer_YYYYMMDD_HHMMSS.log` first and then moved into the `install-dir`.

 ## Usage